openmrs/openmrs-core/metadata/model/readme.txt

-x.y.0-schema-with-core-and-demo-data.sql		Uses currently selected database to create tables and demo data x.y.0-schema-with-core-data.sql					Uses currently selected database to create tables and the very base data readme.txt										This file test-data-conventions.sql						Utility script to test some expected conventions in your database update-to-latest-db.mysqldiff.sql				Updates any openmrs version to the latest version
+x.y.0-schema-with-core-and-demo-data.sql		Uses currently selected database to create tables and demo data x.y.0-schema-with-core-data.sql					Uses currently selected database to create tables and the very base data readme.txt										This file update-to-latest-db.mysqldiff.sql				Updates any openmrs version to the latest version util/											Utility scripts to work on the database

 --------